 Perast, Montenegro is as pretty as a postcard.
 Travelers visiting Perast swoon at the scene.

 A cluster of uniform stone buildings sit stacked on the foothill of Mount St. Elijah with the remains of the Fortress of the Holy Cross at the top.
 Seaview cafes in Perast spill out onto piers.
 Small fishing boats float on crystal clear Bay of Kotor.
-A soaring bell tower stands out against the backdrop of towering mountain peaks; it seems slightly too tall for the small village that is home to only about 250 residents.
+A soaring bell tower stands out against the backdrop of towering mountain peaks.
+It seems slightly too tall for the small village that is home to only about 250 residents.

 Occupied since the Neolithic age, Perast grew into a humble fishing village in Medieval times.
 However, it was during the Venetian period (mostly during the 18th century) that the community of Perast flourished.
 Opulent palaces and Catholic churches were built in the grandiose Baroque style – a feature that remains today and attracts many tourists to Perast.